WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Related Work

-The factorization machine (FM) is effective in capturing complex feature interactions and handling sparse data.
-Chen \etal~\cite{8672294} apply word embedding and topic modeling techniques to extract semantic features, which are utilized as inputs for the DeepFM model.
-Xie \etal~ \cite{XieCYZL18} utilize similarity matrices from heterogeneous networks and meta-paths to extract features for Web services and Mashups.
-They employ a factorization machine for rating and recommending Web services.
+Factorization machines (FMs) are effective at modeling high-order feature interactions in sparse settings.
+In the context of Web API recommendation, FM-based approaches integrate semantic features extracted from text with interaction features derived from mashup–API networks.
+Xie \etal~\cite{XieCYZL18} use similarity matrices from heterogeneous networks and meta-paths to extract features for Web services and Mashups.
 Anelli \etal~\cite{AnelliNSRT19} improve the interpretability of factorization machines in recommendation systems by initializing latent factors with semantic features from knowledge graphs.
-This approach preserves the original item information and enhances system performance.
 Both NAFM~\cite{kang2020nafm} and AMF~\cite{nguyen2021attentional} incorporate attention mechanisms to capture significant parts of the latent features.
 In addition, the FCN-NAFM model~\cite{kang2024web} further enhances recommendation performance by integrating content information with network structure information of Web services.
+Cao \etal~\cite{10372383} leverage xDeepFM's compressed Interaction Network to explicitly model high-order feature interactions while integrating GNN for structural modeling.
+Despite their effectiveness, FM-based models often rely on carefully engineered features and may have limited ability to capture deep semantic alignment between natural-language descriptions.